kenko911/OMatG/README.md

 ## Installation

-Install the dependencies (see [pyproject.toml](pyproject.toml)) and the `omg` package itself by running `pip install .` within the base directory of this repository.
+Install the dependencies (see [pyproject.toml](pyproject.toml)) and the `omg` package itself by running `pip install .` or `pip install -e .` for editable mode (recommended for developers) within the base directory of this repository.
 You can use any Python version between 3.10 and 3.13.
-If the code in this repository changes, this command has to be executed again to also change the code of the installed package.

-To install `omg` in editable mode (recommended for developers), use `pip install -e .` within the base directory of this repository once.
-Any changes in code are directly available in the installed `omg` package.
+If the code in this repository changes, for standard installation the command has to be executed again to also change the code of the installed package; for editable mode any changes in code are directly available in the installed omg package.

 > **NOTE**: Installing PyTorch 2.7 based on the correct compute platform as described on the
 > [PyTorch webpage](https://pytorch.org/get-started/locally/) before installing `omatg` can help minimize sources of